 This is a condition where the synovial membrane layer (a lubricant/liner of synovial joints) experiences excessive inflammation.
 This results in stiffness, pain, and visible swelling.
 Like bursitis, synovitis is common in the hip, knee, and shoulder.

 The Best Joint Supplements: What Science Has to Say

-Collagen is the most abundant protein in mammals, making up roughly ⅓ of the body’s total protein content.
+Collagen is the most abundant protein in mammals, making up roughly a third of the body’s total protein content.
 Type-II collagen is a primary protein in joint cartilage and is implicated in reducing the severity and risk of rheumatoid arthritis.
 Oral type-II collagen works as an autoantigen by inducing disease-suppressing immune cells.

 Boswellia is a prestigious genus of trees touted for its multitude of therapeutic properties.
-A recent clinical trial in 30 patients with osteoarthritis of the knee demonstrated that Boswellia serrata extract supplementation significantly reduced knee pain and swelling after 8 weeks; patients were also able to walk further pain-free and had more flexion capability in their knees.
+A recent clinical trial in 30 patients with osteoarthritis of the knee demonstrated that Boswellia serrata extract supplementation significantly reduced knee pain and swelling after 8 weeks.
+Patients were also able to walk further pain-free and had more flexion capability in their knees.

 Research suggests that calcium fructoborate is an extremely potent antioxidant and anti-inflammatory agent.
 While some of the mechanisms behind this nutrient remain unclear, there are several that are lucid, including:

 - Inhibition of immune factors interleukin-1β and interleukin-6

 In a double-blind, placebo-controlled clinical study, subjects who took calcium fructoborate experienced 24% reductions in mean WOMAC score and 25% reductions in mean McGill index, two questionnaires that calculate joint function and pain, in just two weeks.
 The placebo group experienced no significant improvements.

 The absolute best form of calcium fructoborate is FruitX-B®, which has been clinically shown to improve joint health in as little as one week.